EICR Certificate London (Electrical Safety Reports): POA

 We provide Electrical Installation Condition Reports in London from just £99 + VAT.

 Our reports suggest any remedial works which should be undertaken to bring your property up to standard.
 Electrical Safety Reports are often requested by landlords, property buyers and often by those part exchanging with a builder.
 We charge based on the property's size as well as the number of circuits or switches on the fuse board.

-Metro-Pat 24/7 Ltd cover all areas of East London EICR testing, including Barking, Clapton, Canary Wharf, East Ham, West Ham, Hackney, Shoreditch, Stratford, Walthamstow, Whitechapel, Spitalfields, Wapping, Hoxton, Dalston, Bethnal Green, Hagerstown, Limehouse.
+Metro-Pat 247 Limited covers all East London EICR testing areas, including Barking, Clapton, Canary Wharf, East Ham, West Ham, Hackney, Shoreditch, Stratford, Walthamstow, Whitechapel, Spitalfields, Wapping, Hoxton, Dalston, Bethnal Green, Hagerstown, Limehouse.